Adokogwola/DSA-Documentation/README.md

 ### Tools Used
 List out the tols i used in carrying out my analysis and the purpose they serve.
 E.g
-- MS Excel for Data cleaning (Download here-https://www.microsoft.com/en-us/microsoft-365/excel)
+- MS Excel for Data cleaning [Download here](https://www.microsoft.com/en-us/microsoft-365/excel)

    -For Data collection
    -For Data cleaning